What to know about Georgia's Senate race and abortion allegations against Herschel Walker

 After the second report that said that the woman was the mother of one of his children, he said in a statement, "As I have already said, there is no truth to this or any other Daily Beast report."

 National Republican Senatorial Committee chair Sen. Rick Scott equated Walker's reported payment to the sexual assault allegations against Supreme Court Justice Brett Kavanaugh in his confirmation hearings.
-That same committee added to their ad buy in Georgia on Tuesday, after the allegation against Walker came out.
+The committee added to its ad buy in Georgia Tuesday, after the allegation against Walker came out.

 Who is Christian Walker?